RULE 1: RULES

 10.10 CORRESPONDENCE RECEIVED ON FILE

-All original correspondence and documents addressed to members of the Board, Chairperson, County Clerk, or Board workshops/committees, which are not personal in nature, having any bearing on business involving the County, its Boards or workshops/committees shall be filed in the Office of the Administrator/Controller promptly upon receipt with copies of such correspondence being transmitted to the Chairperson of the Board, in consultation with the Administrator/Controller, may direct.
+All original correspondence and documents addressed to members of the Board, Chairperson, County Clerk, or Board committees, which are not personal in nature, having any bearing on business involving the County, its Board or committees shall be filed in the Office of the Administrator/Controller promptly upon receipt with copies of such correspondence being transmitted to the Chairperson of the Board and to such other persons as the Board Chairperson, in consultation with the Administrator/Controller, may direct.

 10.11 BOARD DIRECTIVES

-The County Clerk or designee shall maintain a current record of all authorizing resolutions and directives adopted by the Board.
+The Board Clerk or designee shall maintain a current record of all authorizing resolutions and directives adopted by the Board.

-It shall be the duty of the Clerk or designee, to be in attendance at all Board workshop/committee meetings when a quorum is present, upon the request of the Board Chairperson.
+It shall be the duty of the Board Clerk or designee to be in attendance at all Board committee meetings when a quorum is present, upon the request of the Board Chairperson.

 10.13 PUBLISHING PUBLIC NOTICES